Dental Implants — Westminster, CO

 When multiple teeth are missing throughout the mouth, implant-retained dental crowns may still be the right option for replacement.
-Alternatively, if the teeth used to appear consecutively, Dr. Bancroft could anchor an implant-retained bridge over two positioned implants on either side of the gap, providing more comprehensive coverage all at once that’s sturdy, functional, and long-lasting.
+Alternatively, if the teeth used to appear consecutively, Dr. Bancroft could anchor a dental bridge over two positioned implants on either side of the gap, providing more comprehensive coverage all at once that’s sturdy, functional, and long-lasting.

 Are you tired of a loose denture that doesn’t allow you to eat what you want?
 Ask Dr. Bancroft about a better alternative.
-An implant-retained denture is a denture held in place using two or more dental implants.
+An implant denture is a denture held in place using two or more dental implants.
 These dentures may be removable or fixed.
-Implant-retained dentures eliminate the looseness of a dental prosthetic and increase your chewing abilities by 60-90%.
+Implant dentures eliminate the looseness of a traditional denture and increase your chewing abilities by 60-90%.
 Implants work to reduce bone loss by holding the bone in place after a tooth is lost, thereby creating a more stable platform to keep your dentures in place.

 In addition to the traditional implant denture model, Dr. Bancroft now offers All-On-4 as a state-of-the-art solution to comprehensive tooth loss.
 Like the name implies, we’ll place as little as four implants at precise, strategic angles in the jawbone to support a full arch of prosthetic teeth.
 The biggest benefit of this technique is that these new teeth can be restored on the same day as the surgical procedure and then replaced with a permanent prosthetic after the patient has fully healed – you won’t have to spend any time without the complete, confident smile you deserve!